visini/obsidian-icons-plugin/README.md

 - [FontAwesome (Free)](https://fontawesome.com/) - 1560 icons
 - _Roadmap includes more icon sets_

-You can toggle which icon set you want to display in the icon picker from within the _Icons Plugin_ settings.
+You can toggle which icon set(s) you want to display in the icon picker from within the _Icons Plugin_ settings.

 This plugin uses [react-icons](https://github.com/react-icons/react-icons) to render icons via a Markdown postprocessor.
 Inspired by [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) and based on [obsidian-sample-plugin](https://github.com/obsidianmd/obsidian-sample-plugin).
 ## Demo and Screenshots